Chukwu-Godgive/alx-pre_course/README.md

 #ALX Software Engineer Intern

 I was accepted into ALX SE internship program (Cohort 9) August, 2022.
 I'll update this thread (readme) this time next year to know my level as a software engineer.

-##Learning Environment Setup
+#Learning Environment Setup

-You can support me to buy and setup my learning environment, it will enchance my learning.
+Please you can support me to buy and setup my learning environment, it will enchance my learning.
 Thank you.